 - Walbridge, John, 2005.
 “Suhrawardi and Illuminationism,” in P. Adamson and R. C. Taylor (eds.), The Cambridge Companion to Arabic Philosophy, Cambridge: Cambridge University Press, pp. 201–23.

-- Provisionalia (Robert Pasnau, University of Colorado).
-[An attempt at an exhaustive survey of medieval scholastic authors and their works, including information on editions and translations.]
+- Provisionalia.
+An attempt at an exhaustive survey of medieval scholastic authors and their works, including information on editions and translations.

-This entry has benefitted greatly from suggestions by Marilyn Adams, Jenny Ashworth, John Boler, Peter King, Gyula Klima, Neil Lewis, Tim Noone, Sarah Pessin, Chris Shields, and John Wippel.
+This entry has benefited greatly from suggestions by Marilyn Adams, Jenny Ashworth, John Boler, Peter King, Gyula Klima, Neil Lewis, Tim Noone, Sarah Pessin, Christopher Shields, and John Wippel.